How Rubber Bands Are Made: The Complete 8-Step Manufacturing Process

 Different die sizes are used for different product types:

-- Large, thick dies for heavy-duty pallet bands and industrial products
+- Large, thick dies for heavy-duty pallet bands and industrial packaging

 Extrusion parameters - temperature, pressure, and feed rate - must be tightly controlled to ensure uniform wall thickness around the entire circumference.
 Any variation causes the finished band to stretch unevenly and fail prematurely.